Otis Rush

 Neshoba County Timeline

-This timeline provides a concise overview of the key events in the history of Neshoba County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Neshoba County, Mississippi.

 - 1833: Neshoba County is established on December 23, named after the Choctaw word for "wolf."